CARBOCATIONS (or CARBONIUM IONS)

 The stability of the various carbocations

-The "electron pushing effect" of alkyl groups
+The traditional approach: the "electron pushing effect" of alkyl groups

 You are probably familiar with the idea that bromine is more electronegative than hydrogen, so that in a H-Br bond the electrons are held closer to the bromine than the hydrogen.
 A bromine atom attached to a carbon atom would have precisely the same effect - the electrons being pulled towards the bromine end of the bond.
 The bromine has a negative inductive effect.